Kakapo Hut

 Maintenance Status

-In 2004 DOC announced that they would no longer be maintaining Kakapo Hut.
-After a local protest they backtracked however by 2012 when they still hadn't done anything, Jason Campbell of Permolat who worked for DOC lobbied his employer to support a volunteer project.
-This maintenance took place in 2013. with DOC supplying materials and Jason and friends working for free.
-2022 was another good year for Kakapo.
-The Back Country Trust used some of its Kaimahi for Nature funds to fly in an Ultimate Descents team to re-roof and seal the Hut.
+In 2004 the Department of Conservation announced that they would no longer be maintaining Kakapo Hut.
+After a local protest they backtracked, but by 2012 still hadn't done anything.
+Jason Campbell of Permolat who worked for DOC lobbied them to support a volunteer project which took place in 2013.
+DOC supplied the materials and Jason and his friends did the work for free.
+In 2022 the Back Country Trust used some of its Kaimahi for Nature funds to fly in an Ultimate Descents team to re-roof and seal the Hut.

-Hut access had also suffered with zero official maintenance over the preceding decades. and by the early 2000's the routes into the Kakapo valley had overgrown, been buried in cyclone damage, or simply vanished.
-Visits to the Hut were mostly fly ins, with foot visits few and far between.
+Hut access had also suffered with zero official maintenance over the preceding decades.
+By the early 2000s the routes into the valley had overgrown, been buried in cyclone damage, or simply vanished.
+Visits to Kakapo Hut were mostly fly ins, with foot visits few and far between.
 In 2020 Louisa Hines and Hayden Miller did some work on the section from the Little Wanganui valley to Lawrence Saddle.
-Andrew Barker of Permolat followed up and between 2021 and September 2023 made three trips in to finish things off.
-The first on his own, the second with a CTC group, and the last with a little bit of input from me.
-The route crosses some challenging terrain and will be reliant on volunteer labour for to stay open.
+Andrew Barker of Permolat followed up and between 2021 and 2024 has made several trips alone or with others to finish this off and then to reinstate the route from the Kakapo over Kakapo Saddle to the Taipo valley.
+The tracks cross some challenging terrain and will be reliant on volunteer labour to stay open.
+Due to Andrew's work and its subsequent promotion, visits to Kakapo have increased significantly.

 Location

 Karamea Catchment.
 Grid Ref: E1541722/ N5424106 (BQ23 417 241).
 Topo Map BQ23.
 Altitude 360m.
 Kakapo Hut is located midway up the TL of the Kakapo River, a major tributary of the Karamea River.
-The Hut was averaging around one visit per year during the 1990's and early 2000's due its remoteness and lack of extant tracks.
+The Hut was averaging around one visit per year during the 1990s and early 2000s due its remoteness and lack of extant tracks.
 There was brief surge in 2009 when six parties visited.
-From 2013 to 2022 visits were limited to DOC predator control, and the odd tramping group.
+From 2013 to 2022 visits were limited to DOC predator control and the odd tramping group.
 Another surge of interest has followed Andrew's work which was profiled on this site and on Facebook.
 2022 saw 15 non-DOC visits.
-By June 23 there had been 10 non-DOC and five DOC visits.
-DOC seems to have unlimited funds to fly in their biodiversity workers every few weeks but very little to spend on track and hut maintenance.
-It's ironic that Permolat and BCT are being thanked by these people for the good condition of the Hut and access routes.
-I'd recommend they carry some loppers and pruning saws when they check their tracking tunnels and do their bit to keep things the way we all like it.
-The plus side of this funding imbalance is that there is variety of birdlife reported around the hut, including robin, weka, kaka, whio, and kiwi.
+Between June '23 and July '24 there were 10 visits.
+DOC seems to have unlimited funds to fly in their biodiversity workers every few weeks but very little to spend on track and hut maintenance however the plus side of this is the variety of birdlife reported around the hut; robin, weka, kaka, whio, and kiwi.

-In 2004 DOC announced that they would no longer be maintaining Kakapo Hut.
-After a local protest they backtracked however by 2012 when they still hadn't done anything, Jason Campbell of Permolat who worked for DOC lobbied his employer to support a volunteer project.
-This maintenance took place in 2013. with DOC supplying materials and Jason and friends working for free.
-2022 was another good year for Kakapo.
-The Back Country Trust used some of its Kaimahi for Nature funds to fly in an Ultimate Descents team to re-roof and seal the Hut.
+In 2004 the Department of Conservation announced that they would no longer be maintaining Kakapo Hut.
+After a local protest they backtracked, but by 2012 still hadn't done anything.
+Jason Campbell of Permolat who worked for DOC lobbied them to support a volunteer project which took place in 2013.
+DOC supplied the materials and Jason and his friends did the work for free.
+In 2022 the Back Country Trust used some of its Kaimahi for Nature funds to fly in an Ultimate Descents team to re-roof and seal the Hut.

-Hut access had also suffered with zero official maintenance over the preceding decades. and by the early 2000's the routes into the Kakapo valley had overgrown, been buried in cyclone damage, or simply vanished.
-Visits to the Hut were mostly fly ins, with foot visits few and far between.
+Hut access had also suffered with zero official maintenance over the preceding decades.
+By the early 2000s the routes into the valley had overgrown, been buried in cyclone damage, or simply vanished.
+Visits to Kakapo Hut were mostly fly ins, with foot visits few and far between.
 In 2020 Louisa Hines and Hayden Miller did some work on the section from the Little Wanganui valley to Lawrence Saddle.
-Andrew Barker of Permolat followed up and between 2021 and September 2023 made three trips in to finish things off.
-The first on his own, the second with a CTC group, and the last with a little bit of input from me.
-The route crosses some challenging terrain and will be reliant on volunteer labour for to stay open.
+Andrew Barker of Permolat followed up and between 2021 and 2024 has made several trips alone or with others to finish this off and then to reinstate the route from the Kakapo over Kakapo Saddle to the Taipo valley.
+The tracks cross some challenging terrain and will be reliant on volunteer labour to stay open.
+Due to Andrew's work and its subsequent promotion, visits to Kakapo have increased significantly.

 Location

 Karamea Catchment.
 Grid Ref: E1541722/ N5424106 (BQ23 417 241).
 Topo Map BQ23.
 Altitude 360m.
 Kakapo Hut is located midway up the TL of the Kakapo River, a major tributary of the Karamea River.
-The Hut was averaging around one visit per year during the 1990's and early 2000's due its remoteness and lack of extant tracks.
+The Hut was averaging around one visit per year during the 1990s and early 2000s due its remoteness and lack of extant tracks.
 There was brief surge in 2009 when six parties visited.
-From 2013 to 2022 visits were limited to DOC predator control, and the odd tramping group.
+From 2013 to 2022 visits were limited to DOC predator control and the odd tramping group.
 Another surge of interest has followed Andrew's work which was profiled on this site and on Facebook.
 2022 saw 15 non-DOC visits.
-By June 23 there had been 10 non-DOC and five DOC visits.
-DOC seems to have unlimited funds to fly in their biodiversity workers every few weeks but very little to spend on track and hut maintenance.
-It's ironic that Permolat and BCT are being thanked by these people for the good condition of the Hut and access routes.
-I'd recommend they carry some loppers and pruning saws when they check their tracking tunnels and do their bit to keep things the way we all like it.
-The plus side of this funding imbalance is that there is variety of birdlife reported around the hut, including robin, weka, kaka, whio, and kiwi.
+Between June '23 and July '24 there were 10 visits.
+DOC seems to have unlimited funds to fly in their biodiversity workers every few weeks but very little to spend on track and hut maintenance however the plus side of this is the variety of birdlife reported around the hut; robin, weka, kaka, whio, and kiwi.

 Access

-The route to the Kakapo valley from the Little Wanganui is not yet marked on NZ topo maps.
-The section that is marked as starting halfway up the valley side to the Hut is not an accurate line.
-The route starts at the old Belltown-Manunui hut site and heads up the TL of Drain Creek for a bit, then veers up a small, unmarked side-branch.
+The track to the Kakapo valley from the Little Wanganui is marked as a route on NZ topo maps.
+It starts at the old Belltown-Manunui hut site and heads up the TL of Drain Creek for a bit, then veers up a small, unmarked side-branch.
 The track climbs to around the 550m contour, sidles, and then drops 100 vertical metres into the upper branches of Lawrence Stream.
 From here there is an undulating sidle around to a bush saddle 100m SE of Lawrence Saddle.
 The track drops from here into the TL branch of Bellbird Stream entering the creekbed just above its confluence with the TR branch.
 It crosses the TL branch and cuts through a marshy area into the TR branch which is followed for a half kilometre to where the track exits at a prominent bend.
 A section of forest is traversed to the western end of an open swampy area which is crossed to the track start at its eastern end.
 A steep climb follows up to the unnamed saddle overlooking the Kakapo River from where track drops diagonally across some regenerating screes.
 There is a short steep climb onto an adjacent ridge from where a series of descents and sidles down through rough and rubbly terrain lead to a combined DOC trapline/ track at E1540779/ N5425767.
 This is marked with pink triangles and permolat and can be followed the remaining 2kms to Kakapo Hut.
-Parties seem to be averaging 6½ -8 hours to get from Belltown-Mananui Hut to Kakapo Hut.
-The track is good to go in most places but could do with a bit more tidying and marking on some of the sections from the unnamed saddle down to the trapline.
+Parties seem to be averaging 6½ -8 hours to get from Belltown-Manunui Hut to Kakapo Hut.

-The route to the Kakapo valley from the Little Wanganui is not yet marked on NZ topo maps.
-The section that is marked as starting halfway up the valley side to the Hut is not an accurate line.
-The route starts at the old Belltown-Manunui hut site and heads up the TL of Drain Creek for a bit, then veers up a small, unmarked side-branch.
+The track to the Kakapo valley from the Little Wanganui is marked as a route on NZ topo maps.
+It starts at the old Belltown-Manunui hut site and heads up the TL of Drain Creek for a bit, then veers up a small, unmarked side-branch.
 The track climbs to around the 550m contour, sidles, and then drops 100 vertical metres into the upper branches of Lawrence Stream.
 From here there is an undulating sidle around to a bush saddle 100m SE of Lawrence Saddle.
 The track drops from here into the TL branch of Bellbird Stream entering the creekbed just above its confluence with the TR branch.
 It crosses the TL branch and cuts through a marshy area into the TR branch which is followed for a half kilometre to where the track exits at a prominent bend.
 A section of forest is traversed to the western end of an open swampy area which is crossed to the track start at its eastern end.
 A steep climb follows up to the unnamed saddle overlooking the Kakapo River from where track drops diagonally across some regenerating screes.
 There is a short steep climb onto an adjacent ridge from where a series of descents and sidles down through rough and rubbly terrain lead to a combined DOC trapline/ track at E1540779/ N5425767.
 This is marked with pink triangles and permolat and can be followed the remaining 2kms to Kakapo Hut.
-Parties seem to be averaging 6½ -8 hours to get from Belltown-Mananui Hut to Kakapo Hut.
-The track is good to go in most places but could do with a bit more tidying and marking on some of the sections from the unnamed saddle down to the trapline.
+Parties seem to be averaging 6½ -8 hours to get from Belltown-Manunui Hut to Kakapo Hut.

 The other route to Kakapo Hut is from the Taipo valley via Kakapo Saddle.
-An old track up to the Saddle starts behind the Herbert Creek sign and was recut and marked in November 2022 by Andrew Barker.
-From the Saddle Andrew cut and marked a route in a NW direction along a bench above some bluffs.
-This then descends diagonally towards the valley floor crossing the bottom end of the big earthquake slip marked on the map and intersecting the Kakapo riverbed at E1543860/ N5419710.
+An old track up to the Saddle starting behind the Herbert Creek sign was recut and marked by Andrew in November 2022.
+From the Saddle the track drops in a NW direction along a bench above some bluffs, then descends diagonally towards the valley floor.
+It crosses the bottom end of the big earthquake slip marked on the map and intersects the Kakapo riverbed at E1543860/ N5419710.
+In 2024 Andrew added sections of track from here to the start of a DOC trapline at E1543067/ N5421940 and in August to finish things off he permolatted the trapline. which is followed for around an hour to the Hut.
+This completes the entire Little Wanganui - Taipo circuit and is an amazing effort on Andrew's part, most of which he has done as a solo project.
+Allow six plus hours to Kakapo from the Drain Creek turnoff and five hours from the Herbert Creek turnoff.

 There is a helipad in front of the Hut.